Jiro Miyake

 Jiro Miyake (三宅 二郎, Miyake Jirō) was a Japanese football player.
-He played for the Japanese national team.
+He played for the Japan national team.

 National team career

-In May 1925, when Miyake was a Kansai University student, he was selected to play on the Japanese national team for the 1925 Far Eastern Championship Games in Manila.
+In May 1925, when Miyake was a Kansai University student, he was selected to play on the Japan national team for the 1925 Far Eastern Championship Games in Manila.
 At this competition, on May 17, he debuted against the Philippines.
 On May 20, he also played against the Republic of China.
 But Japan lost in both matches (0-4, v Philippines and 0-2, v Republic of China).

 After retirement

 After graduating from Kansai University, Miyake joined Asahi Shimbun in 1926.

 On November 30, 1984, Miyake died of pneumonia at the age of 83.